hashbite/gatsby-mdx-suite/README.md

     * Enables `/docs` with MDX playground, components documentation and theme overview
   * `gatsby-theme-mdx-suite-base`:
     * Adds a blog to the page with proper pagination, `back to the news` button, ...
-    * Some demo blog posts
+    * Some example blog posts
 * MDX components: `./mdx/*` or `@gatsby-mdx-suite/mdx-*`
   * Basic - Very basic stuff like images and links
   * Layout - Add visual structure to the content.
 Grids, columns and more.